 6. Mill Avenue District

 The Mill Avenue District in downtown Tempe is a great location for weekend nightlife and dining.
 It has a wide variety of restaurants, bars, and stores that cater to a younger college crowd.
 Mill Avenue District is the epicenter of partying on ASU game days, so be sure to stop by before or after the game.

 7. Tortilla Tradition

 For many years, ASU students have thrown tortillas at football games.
 There is no clear origin of this tradition, but many claim it was started when a mascot threw a tortilla onto the field.
 Before the 2014 season, ASU tried to ban tortillas from Sun Devil Stadium as the food item joined the ranks of strollers and firearms as forbidden items at the facility.
 However, that hasn’t stopped students from trying to sneak tortillas into the game.

 8. Pat Tillman Memorial Tunnel

 Pat Tillman started his football career at ASU in 1994 before graduating and going on to play for the Cardinals.
 Tillman became a national hero when he left the NFL to join the Army and tragically lost his life in Afghanistan in 2004.
-To honor this great hero A life-size photo of Tillman is displayed on the doorway of the tunnel that the ASU football team runs through onto the field.
-The tunnel is also covered in a tarp showing his initial and number.
+To honor this great hero, a life-size statue of Tillman is displayed at the entrance of the new Tillman Tunnel that the ASU football team runs through onto the field.
+The tunnel is located at the north end of the stadium.
 Check out the tunnel and honor one of the greatest heroes the game has ever seen.

 9. The Duel in the Desert